hpc4you/hpc4you.github.io/index.md

 ## Run hpc4you_toolkit
 Upload the package **hpc4you_toolkit-XXX.zip** to the login node.

-Unzip the package, then open terminal, run:
+SSh into the login node, run:
 ```
-source code
+unzip -qo hpc4you*.zip; source code
 ```
 Follow the on-screen prompts carefully.